ChrisPC-39/tracker/README.md

 ## Note

 - This app is currently available only for Android APKs or Web.
-Desktop UI is in development.
-It works, but it's ugly
+Desktop Web UI is still in development.
+It works, but it is a bit ugly!
 - This app uses Firebase for Firestore and Authentication, however the firebase_options.dart file is not in the repository.
 Make your own!

 ## Access the app